clairedavid/ml_in_hep/_sources/week2/NN1_activationF.md

 As seen with the sigmoid and hyperbolic tangent, certain activation functions converge asymptotically towards the bounded range.
 Thus, at the extremities (large negative or large positive input values), a large change in the input will cause a very small modification of the output: there is a saturation.
 As a consequence the gradient will be also very small and the learning gain after one iteration very minimal, tending towards zero.
 This is to be avoid if we want the algorithm to learn a decent amount at each step.

 __Exploding Gradient problem__
-If significant errors accumulate and the neural network update the weights with larger and larger values, the difference between the prediction and observe value will increase further and further, leading to exploding gradients.
+If significant errors accumulate and the neural network updates the weights with larger and larger values, the difference between the prediction and observed values will increase further and further, leading to exploding gradients.
 It's no more a descent but a failure to converge.
 Pragmatically, it is possible to see it when weights are so large that they overflow and return a NaN value (meaning Not A Number).

 ### (Generic) tips
 The first tip would be: it all depends on the task at hand.
 Of course this may leave you confused now.
 Here is the corrollary of the first tip: practice, practice, practice (and some reading).
 You will soon explore existing neural networks, build your own and experiment different functions to see which one is more appropriate.
 Yes, there is a bit of tweaking involved with your organic brain to train an artificial one!
 More on this in the Lecture "Towards Deep Learning Modeels."